 If you forgotten to register for an exam within the time limit you can be placed on a queue list.

-You can put your name on the queue list until the start of the exam.
-Please note that there is a separate list for each exam.
+You can put your name on the queue list until the day before the exam until 1pm.

 Students on the list are allowed to take the exam in the place of no-shows.
 It cannot be guaranteed that students who register for exams too late, can take part in the examination.
 The only way to be sure of the right to take an exam is to register for the exam in time.

 You have a study right either in Helsinki or Vaasa and should participate in exams at your own locations, but you can take re-exams at the other locations if there is space for extra students in the exam rooms.
 Register for the exam as usual in Weboodi at your own location, but write in the field for additional information that you wish to take exam at the other location.
 Please notice that you cannot register for an exam at the other campus through the queue list!